anotherlab/UsbSerialForAndroid/README.md

 # UsbSerialForAndroid

-This is a driver library to allow your Xamarin Android or Microsoft Android app to communicate with many common USB serial hardware.
+This is a driver library to allow your Microsoft Android app to communicate with many common USB serial hardware.
 It uses the [Android USB Host API](http://developer.android.com/guide/topics/connectivity/usb/host.html) available on Android 3.1+.

 No root access, ADK, or special kernel drivers are required; all drivers are implemented in